 iMac 27-inch (2020)

-But it doesn't change the fact that many of the components remain from 2017.
-So what does the 21.5-inch have to offer, and who is it aimed at?
-This iMac has plenty to offer if you don't need the cutting edge technology, and if you're willing to scout around for a great cheap iMac deal.
+This cheaper iMac still has plenty to offer if you don't need the cutting edge technology, and if you're willing to scout around for a great iMac deal.
 It is certainly a great buy if you're willing to get a guaranteed, refurbished model, which can go for as low as the $700 mark.
-It's a good, solid iMac, but if you're willing to pay a bit more, the M1 iMac is staring you right in the eye.
+It's a good, solid iMac, but if you're willing to pay a bit more, the 2021 M1 iMac is staring you right in the eye.

 Which iMac should I get in 2022?